Explainer

 The good news is that many banks have policies to post credits before debits during their end-of-day batch processing.
 In a straightforward scenario, your paycheck should post before your rent.
 But banking is a complex system with multiple moving parts, and "credits post first" doesn't eliminate all timing risk.
 Here's where uncertainty still lives.

+Not all banks follow the same rules.
 Posting order policies vary by institution.
 While major banks have largely moved toward credits-first processing, not all banks and credit unions follow the same practices.
 Your specific bank may do things differently, and you may not know unless you've read your deposit agreement carefully.

+Transactions types follow different paths.
 The credits-first rule typically applies within a batch of similar transactions, but different transaction types may be processed in different batches at different times.
 Your employer submits payroll as an ACH credit.
 Your landlord processes rent as an ACH debit.
 If these files arrive at your bank at different times—say, the rent debit file arrives in the morning batch and the payroll credit arrives in the afternoon batch—the debit might post first even at a credits-first bank.

+Cutoff times create edge cases.
 Banks have daily cutoff times for processing transactions.
 If your employer's payroll provider submits the file late and misses your bank's cutoff, your paycheck might not post until the following day, while your rent posts on time.
 You thought both would hit the same day.
 They didn't.
 And you overdrafted.

+Rules may differ by transaction type.
 The CFPB has noted this complexity: different rules may apply to debit card transactions versus ACH versus checks versus wire transfers.
 A bank might post ACH credits before ACH debits but handle debit card transactions on a different schedule entirely.

 The bottom line is this: even if the system usually works in your favor, you can't know it will for your specific transactions on any given day.
 You're relying on your employer's payroll timing, your landlord's payment processing, your bank's batch schedules, and the interaction of multiple transaction types—none of which you fully control.
 This isn't necessarily about banks acting maliciously, though some have.
 It's about genuine complexity in a system that wasn't designed with consumer visibility in mind.
 The result is uncertainty, and uncertainty is what costs you money when timing doesn't go your way.